wottpal/azero.domains/README.md

 ## What it does

 The **azero-domains** dapp creates decentralized domains as NFTs on the Aleph Zero testnet.
-The frontend interacting with the smart contracts is deployed on the Arweave network for maximum censorship resistance.
+The frontend interacting with the smart contracts is deployed on the Permaweb network by Arweave for maximum censorship resistance.
 The user journey with the Azero Domains app is as follows.
 First, the user checks if his desired domain is still available with the search function.
 If yes, he can purchase & claim the domain in just one click.
+If the user is not yet connected with his wallet, he will be redirected to do so.
+After the successfull purchase with TAZERO tokens, the user's new domain is shown in his dashboard.
+He now has the option to 'manage' or 'release' any possessed domain.
+Managing the domain allows for adding web2 social handles such as from Twitter, Discord or Telegram and from web3 networks such as Lens Protocol as metadata to the NFT.
+The dapp will also provide a dynamic visual representation of the new domain and the added social handles in form of a contact card.
+Thereby, our domain system also works as a contact book for all your friends in web3.

 ## How we built it